 Section \ref{s:prel} reviews preliminaries about automorphism groups, especially numerically trivial automorphisms, and elliptic fibrations, such as singular fibres and Mordell--Weil groups.

-Section \ref{s:iso} focusses on the isotrivial case where we can make detailed use of the arguments of \cite{CFGLS24}, but also take into account the reducible fibres (by methods which will also be used in later parts of the paper); this gives a complete proof of Theorem \ref{thm5}, and partially of Theorem \ref{thm:p_g=0}.

-From Section \ref{sec: Jacobian MW} on, we treat elliptic fibrations in full generality, but with a certain focus on jacobian fibrations, i.e., those admitting a section.
+Starting in Section \ref{sec: Jacobian MW}, we treat elliptic fibrations in full generality, but with a certain focus on jacobian fibrations, i.e., those admitting a section.
 In particular, we study the interplay of $\Aut(S)$ and $\MW(J(S))$ for an elliptic surface $S$ and its Jacobian surface $J(S)$.

 Section \ref{s:MW} bounds the size of the torsion subgroup of $\MW(X)$ for a jacobian elliptic surface $X$ in terms of the genus of the base curve.

 This is used in Section \ref{s:upper_bounds} to prove Theorem \ref{thm2} (i) (and eventually (ii), (iii)) as well as most of Theorem \ref{thm:ct}.